peterjmarko/llm-narrative-framework/ROADMAP.md

 - [ ] **Improve Migration Workflow**
   - [ ] Optimize the `migrate` command to skip re-running API calls for replications that are already valid.
   - [ ] Clean up `migrate_experiment.ps1` log files by removing PowerShell transcript headers and footers.

+- [ ] **Refactor Data Pipeline Test Harness for Simplicity**
+  - [ ] Modify the main `prepare_data.ps1` orchestrator to include a `-TestMode` flag.
+This will consolidate the complex test setup logic (e.g., the targeted fetching for Step 1) directly into the production script, eliminating code duplication.
+  - [ ] Simplify the Layer 3 test harness scripts (`layer3_phase*.ps1`) to become simple wrappers that call `prepare_data.ps1` with the appropriate test-mode flags.
+This change will make the testing UI easier to maintain and ensure a consistent user experience between live runs and test runs.

 - [ ] **Enhance Interactive Test Harness with Step-Back Functionality**
   - [ ] Allow developers to step backward and forward through the guided tour for easier debugging and learning.